jbossios/ATLAS_SUSY_RPVMJ_JetPartonMatcher/README.md

 The ```RPVMatcher``` class matches jets to last quarks in the gluino decay chain (and optionally FSRs).

+**NOTES:**

-**NOTE:** Jets must have been selected already (any kinematic/quality cut or of any other kind must have been applied already).
+- Jets must have been selected already (any kinematic/quality cut or of any other kind must have been applied already).
+- When FSRs are provided, first jets are tried to be matched to the particles provided as partons, then non-matched jets are tried to be matched FSRs not associated to already matched particles
+- The matching procedure is decided through the ```MatchingCriteria``` property which states if DeltaR values are recomputed or if FT decisions are used instead.

 ### Inputs: